-Your nighttime habits set the tone for how your morning will go.
+Your nighttime routine sets the tone for how your morning will go.
 I have found that being intentional with these 5 steps have created mornings that are less hectic and far more productive, giving me the start I need to have an amazing day!

 Decide on a bedtime